-Prosecco and are both wines, but there are distinct differences between the two.
+Prosecco and Champagne are both sparkling wines, but there are distinct differences between the two.
 The most significant difference lies in the geographical origin and the strict regulations surrounding the use of the terms “Champagne” and “Prosecco.”

 Champagne is exclusively produced in the Champagne region of France, located northeast of Paris.
 The unique combination of soil, climate, and grape varieties found in this region contributes to the distinctive characteristics of Champagne.
 The production process, known as the méthode champenoise or traditional method, involves a second fermentation in the bottle, resulting in the formation of bubbles.
 This process is time-consuming and requires precision and expertise.